JayaniLakshika/Monash_PhD_thesis/01-chap1.html.md

 @sec-fifth-paper

-@sec-conclusion summarises the contribution of the work and the (potential) impact, and discusses some future plans.
+@sec-conclusion summarises the contribution of the work, concludes the thesis, and discusses some future plans.